When the yellow sun smiles

 ‘Or did he leave without me knowing?’

-It was a cruel answer to me.
+Either answer was cruel to me.

 Noah neither nodded nor shook his head.